kaikue/Oceania/README.md

         - crop to CTM- pipes are really noticeable
     - Dark colored borders
 - Mod support (additional classes & jsons in mod folder)
-- Render full block image for block itemstacks in inventory
 - Favorite items so they don't get mass-transferred (or dropped?)
 - WAILA
 - Player:44 throws exception when collecting dropped itemstack? (dropping itemstack in wrong chunk?)